MetLife Insurance review: coverage options, complaints, and customer service

 Auto insurance is only one of a few lines of insurance MetLife offers.
 Below is a more comprehensive list of MetLife's other insurance products.

 - Homeowners insurance

 - Travel trailer

 With solid financial strength and a JD Power rating of 3 out of 5, MetLife definitely has the ability to provide the car insurance you're looking for.
-Their coverage options, features, and discounts are on-par with competing insurance companies, and you can feel confident that you'll be insured and covered if you get in an accident.
-Some of their options, like special parts replacement and glass repairs without a deductible may be especially useful features for fender benders or more minor accidents.
+The company's coverage options, features, and discounts are on par with competing insurance companies, and you can feel confident that you'll be insured and covered if you get in an accident.
+Some of MetLife's auto insurance options, like special parts replacement and glass repairs without a deductible may be especially useful if you encounter fender benders or more minor accidents.